Self-Resolving Prediction Markets for Unverifiable Outcomes: Self-Resolving Prediction Markets

 \paragraph{Strategies for Choosing Reference Agent} While we choose the terminal agent as the reference agent which requires agents to wait for market termination, there are several other options given a required $k$: (1) use a {\bf rolling window} of size $k$, so agents receive can receive their payouts relatively quickly without having to wait for the market to terminate (however, this has other downsides, as discussed next); (2) select a {\bf reference agent per batch}, i.e., split agents into batches that share the same reference agent, which has the benefit of quick payoffs for agents and infrequent payoff determinations for the mechanism designer.
 Additionally, the mechanism can (and probably should) average the predictions of some number of reference agents to decrease the variance in payoffs, especially in the presence of uninformed agents or `noise traders.'

 \paragraph{Market Termination Options} Self-resolving prediction markets can be run indefinitely if reference agents are chosen periodically to payoff previous agents.
-Alternatively, if the mechanism designer has access to $k$ trusted agents, these can be placed as the final $k$ agents in the market before termination. $\varepsilon-$incentive compatibility then follows from backward induction.
-In general, the most plausible approach is our preferred design of simply terminating the market with some small probability $\alpha = \frac1{T+k}$ (where $T$ is the desired average number of traders to elicit predictions from) and paying a flat fee to the last $k$ agents who do not have a reference agent -- this produces an $(1-\alpha)^{k}\varepsilon$-incentive compatible mechanism.
-We discuss this in greater detail in Appendix \ref{app:term}.
+Alternatively, if the mechanism designer has access to $k$ trusted agents, these can be placed as the final $k$ agents in the market before termination.
+Incentive-compatibility then follows from backward induction.
+In general, the most plausible approach is our preferred design of simply terminating the market with some small probability $\alpha = \frac1{T+k}$ (where $T$ is the desired average number of traders to elicit predictions from) and paying a flat fee to the last $k$ agents who do not have a reference agent as discussed above.

 \paragraph{Cost to the Mechanism Designer} The cost to the mechanism designer is simply the sum of the payouts to each agent and the constant payouts to agents without reference agents.
 With a rolling window of size $k$ or batched agents, the worst case cost to mechanism designer is unbounded, since agents are being scored against changing reference predictions.
 However, using fixed reference agents (such as the final agent in the market) can ensure bounded loss, which motivates our preferred design.